Great Camps

-The Great Camps are grandiose family compounds of cabins that were built in the latter half of the nineteenth century on remote lakes in the Adirondack Mountains of northern New York state.
+The Great Camps are grandiose family compounds of cabins that were built in the latter half of the 19th century on remote lakes in the Adirondack Mountains of northern New York.
 Summer homes for the wealthy, they combined rough and rural foundational elements with often lavish and sophisticated details, drawing on the Arts and Crafts Movement and American Craftsman styles of the time.
-Indigenous logs and stone were combined and distinctive, often elaborate, "twigwork", to create a "Great Camp" style, initially popularized by William West Durant.
+Indigenous logs and stone were combined with distinctive often elaborate "twigwork" to create a "Great Camp" style, initially popularized by William West Durant.

 History

-The Adirondack Mountain region was one of the last areas of the northeastern United States to be explored by settlers; the headwaters of the Hudson River near Lake Tear of the Clouds on the slopes of Mount Marcy were not discovered until more than fifty years after the headwaters of the Columbia River in the Canadian Rockies.
-Although a few sportsmen had shown some interest earlier, the publication of William H. H. Murray's Adventures in the Wilderness; Or Camp-Life in the Adirondacks in 1869 started a flood of tourists to the area, leading to a rash of hotel building and the development of stage coach lines.
-Thomas Clark Durant, who had helped to build the Union Pacific railroad, acquired a large tract of central Adirondack land and built the Adirondack Railway from fashionable Saratoga Springs to North Creek some 50 miles northwest.
-By 1875 there were more than two hundred hotels in the Adirondacks, some with several hundred rooms; the most famous was Paul Smith's Hotel, which humbly began without indoor plumbing.
+The Adirondack Mountain region was one of the last areas of the northeastern United States to be explored by settlers; the headwaters of the Hudson River near Lake Tear of the Clouds on the slopes of Mount Marcy were not discovered until more than 50 years after the headwaters of the Columbia River in the Canadian Rockies.
+Although a few sportsmen had shown some interest earlier, the publication of William H. H. Murray's Adventures in the Wilderness; Or Camp-Life in the Adirondacks in 1869 started a flood of tourists to the area, leading to a rash of hotel building and the development of stagecoach lines.
+Thomas C. Durant, who had helped to build the Union Pacific Railroad, acquired a large tract of central Adirondack land and built the Adirondack Railway from fashionable Saratoga Springs to North Creek some 50 miles northwest.
+By 1875 there were more than 200 hotels in the Adirondacks, some with several hundred rooms; the most famous was Paul Smith's Hotel, which humbly began without indoor plumbing.

-The early Great Camps started life as simple tent camps, often on land initially leased from hotel owners, as hotel guests sought a more authentic wilderness experience.
+The early began as simple tent camps, often on land initially leased from hotel owners, as hotel guests sought a more authentic wilderness experience.
 The tent camps evolved into tent platforms or lean-tos and then into compounds of rustic cabins.
 Even in the early stages, some of these camps became quite elaborate.
 In 1883 one of the first families on Upper St. Regis Lake, that of the wealthy merchant Anson Phelps Stokes, would arrive in a "special parlour horse car direct from 42nd street to Ausable for $100."
-One party consisted of ten family members and an equal number of servants, "three horses, two dogs, one carriage, five large boxes of tents, three cases of wine, two packages of stovepipe, two stoves, one bale of china, one iron pot, four washstands, one barrel of hardware, four bundles of poles, seventeen cots and seventeen mattresses, four canvas packages, one buckboard, [...], twenty-five trunks, thirteen small boxes, one boat, one hamper", all of which was then transferred to wagons for the 36 mile ride to Paul Smiths, and thence by boat to their island campsite.
+One party consisted of 10 family members and an equal number of servants, "three horses, two dogs, one carriage, five large boxes of tents, three cases of wine, two packages of stovepipe, two stoves, one bale of china, one iron pot, four washstands, one barrel of hardware, four bundles of poles, seventeen cots and seventeen mattresses, four canvas packages, one buckboard, [...], twenty-five trunks, thirteen small boxes, one boat, one hamper", all of which was then transferred to wagons for the 36 mile ride to Paul Smiths, and thence by boat to their island campsite.